Bollywood choreographer Saroj Khan dies of cardiac arrest

 Bollywood choreographer Saroj Khan died of a cardiac arrest early on Friday morning, PTI reported.
 She was 71 years old.

 Khan was admitted to Mumbai’s Guru Nanak Hospital on June 17 after she complained of difficulty in breathing.
+She passed away due to cardiac arrest around 2.30 am at the hospital,” Khan’s nephew Manish Jagwani told the news agency.

 In a career spanning 40 years, she choreographed nearly 2,000 songs.
 Her most popular collaborations were with actors Sridevi and Madhuri Dixit.